awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-monitor-humanloop-results.md

 1. You can list all active human loops by calling the [https://docs.aws.amazon.com/augmented-ai/2019-11-07/APIReference/API_ListHumanLoops.html](https://docs.aws.amazon.com/augmented-ai/2019-11-07/APIReference/API_ListHumanLoops.html) operation\.
 You can filter human loops by the creation date of the loop using the `CreationTimeAfter` and `CreateTimeBefore` parameters\.

-1. If successful, `ListHumanLoops` will return [https://docs.aws.amazon.com/augmented-ai/2019-11-07/APIReference/API_HumanLoopSummary.html](https://docs.aws.amazon.com/augmented-ai/2019-11-07/APIReference/API_HumanLoopSummary.html) and `NextToken` objects in the response element\. `HumanLoopSummaries` contains information about a single human loop\.
-For example, it will list a loop's status and if applicable, failure reason\.
+1. If successful, `ListHumanLoops` returns [https://docs.aws.amazon.com/augmented-ai/2019-11-07/APIReference/API_HumanLoopSummary.html](https://docs.aws.amazon.com/augmented-ai/2019-11-07/APIReference/API_HumanLoopSummary.html) and `NextToken` objects in the response element\. `HumanLoopSummaries` contains information about a single human loop\.
+For example, it lists a loop's status and, if applicable, its failure reason\.

    Use the string returned in `NextToken` as an input in a subsequent call to `ListHumanLoops` to see the next page of human loops\.